pvdz/zeparser3/tests/testcases/objects/keywords_should_not_parse_as_regular_idents_in_awkward_places/gen/in_arrow_head_as_shorthand/x007bxx003a_yx007dx002elength.md

 `````
 throws: Parser error!
-  Unexpected token, wanted to parse a start of a property in an object literal/pattern
+  Unexpected token, wanted to parse a start of a property in an object literal/pattern, got `{`

 ({{x: y}.length}) => x;
   ^------- error